 The closure of this base in 1999 seemed to make little sense then and while we now know it is heavily contaminated with toxic waste, it is better that Marines no longer have to serve here, this human safety aspect never had anything to do with decisions regarding the base's future use.

 Long ago listed as an EPA Superfund Site, MCAS El Toro's water tables are clogged with the chemical TCE (Trichloroethylene) which is a chemical degreaser used to clean the jet fighters and C-130's, and disposed of hap-hazardously, into the water drains.
 TCE is only one of many contaminants associated with the base; benzene is a product of fuel, and lots of that was spilled over the base's half century of use.
 I happen to know about that one as I spent more than two years at this base in the early 80's.
 My job as a Marine was tactical aircraft refueler.

-Of course any military air base has crashes, those that have taken place at El Toro have been grisly.
-Once a plane actually crashed into the base chapel and destroyed it.
-There were many aircraft that lifted off the tarmac at El Toro and never returned.
+Of course any military air base has crashes, and those that have taken place at El Toro have been grisly.
+In the 80's, a plane actually crashed into the base chapel and destroyed it.
+Those most flights were successful, there were many aircraft that lifted off the tarmac at El Toro and never returned.

 During the Vietnam War, bodies of Marines killed were shipped back to the U.S. via MCAS El Toro.
 I do not know what percentage of the Marines we are talking about, but I have been told it was the majority.
 Of course death is part of the military and all bases are associated with it in their own ways.
-El Toro most of all, is what died.
+After that, El Toro MCAS itself, is what died.
 The ghosts of people are likely incidental.